ericdouglas/traduz-ai/series/voce-nao-precisa-de-jquery/01-seletores.md

 document.querySelectorAll('[data-foo-bar="qualquerValor"]');
 ```

-Again, the DOM API and jQuery syntax is very similar.
 Novamente, as sintaxes da DOM API e do jQuery se mostram bastante similares.

 ## <a name="pseudo-classes"></a>Por Pseudo-classe

-Select all fields in a specific form that are currently invalid.
-Let's assume our form has an ID of "meuForm".

 Seleciona de um form em específico, todos os campos que estão atualmente inválidos.
 Vamos assumir que o nosso form tem o ID "meuForm".